 C-2.2.1.2.2 Hot performance

 On completion of the heating procedure the hot performance shall be measured under the conditions of C-2.2.1.1, using the guaranteed line pressure as defined in C-2.2.1.1 (the temperature conditions may be different).
-The mean fully developed deceleration with the heated brake shall not be less than 60 percent of the value achieved with the cold brake performance C-2.2.1.1
+The mean fully developed deceleration with the heated brake shall not be less than 60 percent of the value achieved with the cold brake performance C-2.2.1.1.

 C-2.2.1.2.3 Recovery performance